Cornhole: History

-In the Chicago area, a similar game is referred to as "bags," but uses rectangular bags.
+In the Chicago area, a similar game is referred to as "bags" or "bean bags", but uses rectangular bags.
 The game spread in Chicago, Illinois, and the Northwest region of Indiana in the late 1970s and early 1980s, perhaps due to the Popular Mechanics article mentioned above.
 Cornhole as it is now known originated and gained popularity on Cincinnati's west side (near Ferguson Avenue) in the 1980s and spread to surrounding areas in Kentucky and Southeast Indiana.

 Tournaments

+The American Cornhole Organization (ACO) was established in 2005 by Frank Geers and is headquartered in Milford, Ohio.
+The ACO claims on its website to be the "governing body for the sport of cornhole".

 The American Cornhole League (ACL) was founded in 2015 by Stacey Moore.
 According to the ACL's website, it promotes and develops cornhole as a sport on every level, and created software and apps to manage cornhole leagues, tournaments, special events, and player development.

-The American Cornhole Organization (ACO) was established in 2005 by Frank Geers and is headquartered in Milford, Ohio.
-As of August 1, 2019, the ACO claimed on its website to be the "governing body for the sport of cornhole."

 The American Cornhole Association (ACA) is an organization whose sole mission is to help cornhole players enjoy the game of cornhole.
 According to its website, "[o]ne of the most important ways to achieve this goal is for people to have high-quality equipment to play on."
 Accordingly, the ACA is largely focused on selling cornhole-related products and equipment rather than acting as a sanctioning body of the sport; however, it does have its own rules and does sponsor events.

 Rules and format

 Equipment and court layout

 Cornhole matches are played with two sets of four bags (eight total), two boards and two, four, or eight players.

-There are four bags to a set.
+There are four bags in a set.
 Each set of bags should be distinguishable from the other, usually by using different colors.
 The American Cornhole League's rules call for double-seamed fabric bags measuring 6 by 6 in and weighing 15.5 to 16.5 oz.
-Although bags used to be filled with preserved corn kernels (hence "cornhole") or dried beans, bags are now usually filled with plastic resin or other materials that will maintain a consistent weight and shape over many throws without deforming.
+Although bags used to be filled with preserved corn kernels (hence "cornhole") or dried beans, the American Cornhole Organization developed bags filled with plastic resin or other materials that will maintain a consistent weight and shape over many throws without deforming.
 Bags are usually dual-sided, with each side of the bag being a different material that can affect grip and react faster or slower on the board's surface.
 Faster bags are often preferred in humid conditions when bags will not slide as readily.
 Additionally, professional players may opt for different materials depending on their personal throwing styles.
 Players with a lower, faster throw may use more rotation and prefer a slower bag material, whereas players with higher, slower throws may use less rotation and prefer a more reactive bag.